 Based on the multinomial categories defined at the beginning of the process, it was obviously that the frequency of the four categories of entrepreneurial activity was very unbalanced.
 Of the total 3,950 respondents, 61.5 percent were respondents who did not start a new business and did not invest in a new business (Category 0).
 More than half of the respondents were those who did not have any entrepreneurial activity.
 Even in the descriptions that distinguished each country, the conditions were similar.
 Next, 28.7 percent of respondents were in the category of respondents who started a new business, but they did not invest in someone else's new business (Category 2).
 The minor frequency was respondents in Category 1 and Category 3.
-Five percent of the respondents in Category 1 did not start a new business but invested in a new business, while the remaining 4.7 percent were respondents who started a new business while investing in a new business belonging to someone else (Category 3; reference category).
+Five percent of the respondents in Category 1 and Category 3.
+Five percent of the remaining 4.7 percent were respondents who started a new business but invested in a new business, while the remaining 4.7 percent were respondents who started a new business but invested a new business business in Category 3; reference category).